EmmeLai/GEOL0069-Valencia-Flood-Detection/README.md

 ## Applying the Model to the Full Image

-The trained classifier is re-implemented as a GEE Random Forest to classify every pixel in the Valencia region server-side, producing a full flood extent map:
+The trained classifier is re-implemented as a GEE Random Forest to classify every pixel in the Valencia region server side, producing a full flood extent map:

 ```python
 # Train GEE Random Forest using sampled training data